GojiBran/Graxus/README.md

-# Graxus
- Graxus - Idle Clicker?

-# 🥚 Graxus: The Living Collective - GDD
+# 🥚 Graxus: The Living Collective (idle clicker?)

 ## 🎮 Overview
-**Graxus** is an idle swarm evolution game where players hatch, grow, and multiply creatures called **Grax** into a massive swarm.
+Graxus is an idle swarm evolution game where players hatch, grow, and multiply creatures called Grax into a massive collective.
-Care for them collectively by feeding and entertaining, and watch as they evolve through stages and eventually multiply.
+Feed and entertain them to keep them alive and watch as the swarm evolves and multiplies.

 ---